-- Enhance water quality and flow characteristics through the systematic elimination of dead ends, the replacement of deteriorating mains, and the addition of mixing systems in our storage tanks - Begin the Reservoir Replacement project in fiscal year 2020 - Continue to replace aging subsystems at the water treatment plant - Implement Advanced Metering Infrastructure (AMI) with initial field installation and acceptance testing scheduled to be complete by end of fiscal year 2020
+- Enhance water quality and flow characteristics through the systematic elimination of dead ends, the replacement of deteriorating mains, and the addition of mixing systems in our storage tanks - Begin the Reservoir Replacement project in fiscal year 2021 - Continue to replace aging subsystems at the water treatment plant - Implement Advanced Metering Infrastructure (AMI) with initial field installation and acceptance testing scheduled to be complete by end of fiscal year 2021

-Replacing the reservoir is a major water infrastructure project that will require additional financing to complete.
-The Electric & Water Revenue Bonds, Series 2009 that were issued to complete water infrastructure projects will be paid off in December 2019.
 While we do not anticipate the need to add any personnel positions over the next five years the water division does face rising operational costs and is challenged by minimal cash reserve levels.
 In addition to rising operational costs, the water division has continued to see water consumption drop year over year due to customer conservation efforts, more efficient appliances and sewer rates linked to water usage that are higher than the water rate for average residential monthly usage.
 Based on these challenges, the need to implement regular rate adjustments annually is anticipated.